Bergenheiser/liras-llm-guided-repair/README.md

 - The script saves the raw model output (no sanitization) as a `.LIRAs` file.
 - Runs: `java -jar <compiler_jar> <dsl_file>`
-- If compilation fails, the combined `stdout+stderr` is fed to the repair prompt template.
+- If compilation fails, the combined `stdout+stderr` is fed into a dedicated repair chat.

+Repair chat methodology:

+- A new conversation is created whose **system prompt** is the selected `repair_prompt` file.
+- Each repair iteration sends a **single user message** that concatenates:
+  - the generation system prompt
+  - the generation scenario
+  - the previous DSL output
+  - the compiler output
+- Repair iterations persist within the same repair chat session.

 Stopping conditions:

 - Success when the compiler returns exit code `0`, OR when the compiler emits no output (empty `stdout+stderr`).
 - Stops after `max_iterations` attempts.
+- If validation cannot be performed (missing `java`, missing JAR, missing DSL file, or compiler timeout), the run stops and does not attempt LLM repair.

 ### 6. Results